'Into Outer Space with Lucia Pamela'.

 Into Outer Space with Pamela

 Pamela was always an eccentric.
 She played the characters 'Venus in Spookyland' at the Odeon Theater in St. Louis and 'Mother Goose' at the theme park Storyland in Fresno.
-At home she kept a decorated Christmas tree in her living room throughout all seasons.
-The artist was able to memorize the lyrics of more than 10.000 songs, which even landed her a mention in an episode of Robert L. Ripley's cartoon feature 'Ripley's Believe It Or Not'.
+At home, she kept a decorated Christmas tree in her living room throughout all seasons.
+The artist was able to memorize the lyrics of more than 10,000 songs, which landed her a mention in an episode of Robert L. Ripley's cartoon feature 'Ripley's Believe It Or Not'.

-As such it wasn't that surprising that some record producer actually took a chance with her.
-In 1969 Pamela recorded 'Into Outer Space with Lucia Pamela' (Gulfstream Records, 1969).
+As such, it wasn't surprising that some record producer actually took a chance with her.
+In 1969, Pamela recorded 'Into Outer Space with Lucia Pamela' (Gulfstream Records, 1969).
 Released two months before Neil Armstrong made his historic voyage, it's a musical concept album for children about her supposed trip to the Moon.
 Pamela describes how she saw a city, a Native American wedding and a bunch of barnyard animals on the lunar surface.
 She sings with tremendous, somewhat grotesque enthusiasm.
 While not a skilled singer, her musicianship is impressive.
 She plays all instruments (piano, clarinet, drums, accordion and even household appliances) personally.
 The singer claimed that her moon voice was different from her voice on Earth, because "the air is different up there, you know."
-In reality the odd echo effects were supplied by the producer, Vince Ferino, an old man who recorded everything with the sound-on-sound button activated.
+In reality, the odd echo effects were supplied by the producer, Vince Ferino, who recorded everything with the sound-on-sound button activated.

 Perhaps the strangest aspect about the album are the lyrics.
 Only a few songs are directly about the moon.
-The others are more general songs about love, happiness, singing and the then future year 2000.
+The others are more general songs about love, happiness, singing and the then-future year 2000.
 Yet in between songs Pamela sometimes reminds listeners that she is "still on the moon".
 Overall, 'Into Outer Space with Lucia Pamela' has a quirky, yet charmingly innocent oddness to it.
-1969 seems to have been a great year for classic outsider music albums, by the way, since Captain Beefheart's 'Trout Mask Replica' (1969, produced by Frank Zappa) and the Shaggs' 'Philosophy of the World' (1969) also came out.

 Illustration from the sleeve of 'Into Outer Space with Pamela'.

-Despite Pamela's efforts, the album didn't sell much copies.
-In 1976 she nevertheless felt the world could use another merchandising item attached to it.
-She drew her own colouring book, 'Into Outer Space with Lucia Pamela in the Year 2000' which mostly follows the narrative of the album, but also includes some new material.
+Despite Pamela's efforts, the album didn't sell many copies.
+In 1976, she nevertheless felt the world could use another merchandising item attached to it.
+She drew her own coloring book, 'Into Outer Space with Lucia Pamela in the Year 2000', which mostly follows the narrative of the album, but also includes some new material.
 For instance, she mentions a visit to Nutland village, "where all people are made of nuts", and Inuit people living on the moon.
-Much like the record, the colouring book is the work of an adorable innocent amateur.
+Much like the record, the coloring book is the work of an adorable innocent amateur.
 Her ambitions were quite high.
-She invited all buyers "all across the world, between age 3 and 80", to colour everything in and mail the results to her home address, as part of a contest.
-Nobody actually seems to have done this, but then again she never announced a time limit to the contest either.
+She invited all buyers "all across the world, between age 3 and 80", to color everything in and mail the results to her home address, as part of a contest.
+Nobody actually seems to have done this, but then again she never announced a time limit to the contest.

-Together with Daniel Johnston, Urbanus, Schoolly D., Kurt Cobain, Def P, Serge Buyse, Adam Wallenta, Charlie Watts and Dallas Tamaira she is one of the few musicians to have designed her own album covers and make comics-related artwork.
+Together with Daniel Johnston, Urbanus, Schoolly D, Kurt Cobain, Def P, John Lennon, Serge Buyse, Adam Wallenta, Charlie Watts and Dallas Tamaira, she is one of the few musicians to have designed her own album covers and make comics-related artwork.

 Illustration from the sleeve of 'Into Outer Space with Pamela'.